Ovii2/Banking-spring/readme.md

 ## Setup and Installation

 - Clone the repository
-- Set up the MySQL database:
+- Set up the MySQL database

   - Create a new database
   - Update the database connection details in the application.properties file

 ### Build and run the backend server:

 Navigate to the banking-application directory

-Run `./gradlew clean build` to build the project`
+Run `mvn clean install` to build the project.

-Run `./gradlew run` to start the server
+Run `mvn spring-boot:run` to start the server.

 ### Start the frontend development server:

 Navigate to the frontend directory
-Run `npm install` to install dependencies
+Run `npm install` or `npm i` to install dependencies

 Run `npm run dev` to start the development server